ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 # COMPUTER SCIENCE
 - null character value, represented as ASCII code point zero, bits will all be zero value
+- scalable vs elastic: scalable means it can handle greater capacity, elastic means it also dynamically adapts to current capacity
+    - e.g. my systems can deploy 10x servers to handle 10x demand, but wont scale down, elasic would scale up/down to match load

 ## NUMERIC REPRESENTATIONS